StandardWobin/frontend_hechtzeit/README.md

-# Hechtzeit - Prototype for live event tool
+# Hechtzeit - Prototype for interactive live digital theatre

 Hechtzeit is a tool for live events, especially theatre performances.
 It provides dynamic interactions for a live stream.
 This is the frontend.